Welcome to the North Carolina Maritime Museum at Southport

 Convergence of waters

-NC Maritime Museum at Southport sits at the meeting point of all three types of water.
-These types have nicknames of brown, blue, and green.
+The North Carolina Maritime Museum at Southport stands at the confluence of the Cape Fear River, the Intracoastal Waterway, and the Atlantic Ocean.
+It is at the meeting point of all three types of water, which have nicknames of brown, blue, and green.

 Brown water: Rivers